GIP-ITC-UniversityTwente/stars-webviewer/api_request/stars-api-endpoint_request.md

 #### Todo list in API for @Luis and @Rolf
 (@Rolf just tick the points when you finish your part, I will remove them after I deploy them in the API)

-- [ ] Provide an alias property in the /imagecharacteristics endpoint with a friendly name.
+- [X] Provide an alias property in the /imagecharacteristics endpoint with a friendly name.
-- [ ] Create a new endpoint /farmfields Please check the above document
+- [ ] Create a new endpoint /farmfields.
+Please check the above document
-- [ ] In the /timeseries endpoint, change the functions to alow to pass an array of crop ids instead of only one crop.
+- [ ] In the /timeseries endpoint, change the functions to allow to pass an array of crop ids instead of only one crop.
 - [ ] In the /timeseries endpoint, add to the response x, y-min, y, y-max for the chartline-envelope.
-- [X] Four decimals will be good enough precision on the /timeseries values
+- [X] Four decimals will be good enough precision on the /timeseries values.